lmjh/doodle-this/TESTING.md

 ### Javascript Validation

-All javascript files validated with no errors.
-Because I made significant changes to the Atrament library's atrament.js and pointer.js files in [my fork](https://github.com/lmjh/atrament.js/) of the library, I also validated those files.
+All the project javascript files validated with no errors.

 |       File       |                               **Screenshot**                              |                                                       **Notes**                                                       |
 |:----------------:|:-------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------:|